Instructions for Authors

 Supplementary Table 1.
 CAPTION.

-Supplementary Figure 1.
+Supplementary Fig. 1.
 CAPTION.

 Please paste both the DOI and the description at the end of the main text.
-A single description for multiple files within supplementary material package is not sufficient.
+A single description for multiple files in the supplementary material package is insufficient.
+We will publish both the description and DOI at the end of the manuscript, above the Data Availability Statement.

 Usage of artificial intelligence (AI) tools